gardnerdev/distributed-computing-parallelism/README.md

 ### Scattering
 Scatter takes an array and distributes contiguous sections of it across the ranks of a communicator.

+*Restrictions to scatter: you can only scatter as many elements as you have processors!*

+Scatter is not as convenient in practice since it requires the size of the large array to be divisible by the number of processes.
+For instance, if we know beforehand that the array we are going to distribute has 16 elements, it will be straightforward to use Scatter to distribute the array on 4 processes in such a way that each process gets 4 elements.
+The problem is that, in practice, the size of the array is not known beforehand and is therefore not guaranteed to be divisible by the number of available processes.
+It is more practical to use Scatterv, the vector version of Scatter, which offers a much more flexible way to distribute the array.
+The code below distributes 15 numbers over 4 processes.

 ![alt text](scattering-broadcasting.png)